DataDog/yubikey/README.md

-9. Generate the root role key ([can be reused across multiple Docker repositories](https://github.com/theupdateframework/notary/blame/a41821feaf59a28c1d8f78799300d26f8bdf8b0d/docs/best_practices.md#L91-L95)), and export it to both Yubikey, and keep a copy on disk:
+9. Generate the root role key ([can be reused across multiple Docker repositories](https://github.com/theupdateframework/notary/blame/a41821feaf59a28c1d8f78799300d26f8bdf8b0d/docs/best_practices.md#L91-L95)), and export it to both YubiKey, and keep a copy on disk:

     1. Choose a strong passphrase.